-Direct load control programmes, however, can be a practical solution to shave Qatar's peak electricity size and the physical properties (e.g., consumption.
-The aim of the DLC programmes is to remotely control specific appliances such as AC the entire living space needs to unit, heat pump, water heater, pool be cooled.
-Second, residents who pump, or plug-in electric vehicle do not pay electricity bills tend to during peak hours or emergency consume more electricity than the cases.
-DLC programmes for air conditioning units have already AC units consume less energy than gained mainstream acceptance in the United States, notably in states with higher number of occupants like California, Texas, and Florida consume more energy due to more where there is a high AC load intensity during summer months3.
+Direct load control programmes, however, can be a practical solution to shave Qatar's peak electricity consumption.
+The aim of the DLC programmes is to remotely control specific appliances such as AC unit, heat pump, water heater, pool pump, or plug-in electric vehicle during peak hours or emergency cases.
+DLC programmes for air conditioning units have already gained mainstream acceptance in the United States, notably in states like California, Texas, and Florida where there is a high AC load intensity during summer months3.

-conducted in a typical two-bedroom two story Qatari villa with a total physical space of 219 square meters.
+Direct load control experiments are conducted in a typical two-bedroom two story Qatari villa with a total physical space of 219 square meters.

-practice to prevent the houses from The villa is located at the Al- Rayyan overheating, a significant amount of district of Qatar and was built in energy is being wasted.
-On the other 2002.
-During summer 2017, AC unit of the house was turned off opportunity for a demand response for various durations (1 hour DLC event is shown below) and indoor temperature and power savings were recorded.
+The villa is located at the Al- Rayyan district of Qatar and was built in 2002.
+During summer 2017, AC unit of the house was turned off for various durations (1 hour DLC event is shown below) and indoor temperature and power savings were recorded.